crimx/observable-hooks/docs/guide/context.md

 ## With Normal Value

 Conventionally we pass normal values down the Context.
-React offers a [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) hook to cosume the value.
+React offers a [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) hook to consume the value.

 This can be easily captured by the [`useObservable`](./README/md#useobservable) hooks.